iPDB -- Optimizing Semantic SQL Queries: Conclusion

 The following are the key contributions of the \dbname{} system:

-\begin{itemize} \item Extended SQL Syntax for model inference, a new PREDICT and an LLM clause that appear among traditional SQL clauses to enable scalar inference, table inference and table generation, LLMs as predicates in the where clause, in semantic grouping, and in order-by clauses.
-These operators integrate model inference into Relational Algebra to take tables as input, perform model probing, and produce schema-compliant output tables. \item New optimizations for LLM calls, e.g., prompt deduplication, multi-row prompt marshaling, semantic-predicate ordering, and semantic vs. traditional operator ordering. \item A unified system that extends the relational parser, planner, optimizer, and execution engine to integrate model inference and metadata management, enabling the execution of relational and semantic query processing within a single declarative SQL framework. \item Experimental results demonstrate that \dbname{} with the optimizations achieves up to 1000x improvement in performance over state-of-the-art systems by reducing the number of tokens and model calls while improving accuracy. \end{itemize}
+\begin{itemize} \item {Extended SQL Syntax for Model Inference: New {\tt PREDICT} and an {\tt LLM} SQL clauses are introduced to enable semantic projections, semantic table generation, semantic predicates in the where clause, semantic grouping, and in order-by clauses.
+These operators integrate model inference into Relational Algebra to take tables as input, perform model probing, and produce schema-compliant output tables.} \item {New optimizations for ML model and LLM inference, e.g., input deduplication, multi-row marshaling, semantic select pulling, semantic join vs. traditional join, semantic join decomposition and cost-based semantic operator ordering.} \item A unified system that extends all system layers to integrate model inference and metadata management, enabling the execution of relational and semantic query processing within a single declarative SQL framework. \item {Experimental study shows that \dbname{} with the optimizations achieves \improvement{} over state-of-the-art systems by reducing the number of tokens and model calls while preserving answer quality.} \end{itemize}

-\dbname{} treats learned models as first-class citizens while recognizing their unique characteristics and providing new optimization strategies to optimize their performance.